Distribution of Trade Returns

 You’ll see:

-Drag the skewness slider to see how the shape of a return distribution changes.
+Drag the skewness slider to find the closest match to your last 200 trades.
 Positive skew creates a longer right tail (more big wins); negative skew creates a longer left tail (more big losses).
+If your real histogram looks more left-skewed than the slider position you’d want, that gap is the work — usually cutting losers faster or removing the strategy variant that produces the left tail.

 "You don’t trade an average — you trade a distribution."